The River of Dreams

 "The River of Dreams" is a song by American musician Billy Joel.
-It is the title track and first single from his 1993 album, River of Dreams.
-The song was a hit, peaking at number three on the US and UK charts, making it Joel's best-charting single of the decade as well as his final top ten in either country to date.
-It also hit the top spot in Australia, New Zealand, and on the Canadian and US Adult Contemporary charts.
+It is the title track and first single from his twelfth album, River of Dreams (1993).
+It was released in July 1993 by Columbia Records and became a hit, peaking at number three on the US and UK charts, making it Joel's best-charting single of the decade as well as his final top-10 hit in either country.
+It also reached number one in Australia, New Zealand, and on the Canadian and US Adult Contemporary charts.
 The song was produced by Joe Nicolo and Danny Kortchmar.
+Its accompanying music video was directed by Andy Morahan and filmed in Connecticut.

 At least four versions of the song have been recorded and released.
-Two versions (released years later) include a bridge section containing a piano interlude paralleling Joel's melody from his song "Lullabye (Goodnight My Angel)," which is from the same album.
-These versions can be found on the boxed sets My Lives and Complete Hits Collection: 1973–1999 – but even these versions differ from each other, both in length and in arrangement: one, for instance, has more percussion.
-A fourth mix appears as a bonus cut on the UK CD single of "River of Dreams" — the "percapella mix" done by Nicolo.
+Two versions (released years later) include a bridge section containing a piano interlude paralleling Joel's melody from his song "Lullabye (Goodnight My Angel)", which is from the same album.
+These versions can be found on the boxed sets My Lives and Complete Hits Collection: 1973–1999—but even these versions differ from each other, both in length and in arrangement: one, for instance, has more percussion.
+A fourth mix appears as a bonus cut on the UK CD single of "River of Dreams"—the "percapella mix" done by Nicolo.

-"The River of Dreams" was nominated for the Grammy Award for Record of the Year in 1994, but lost out to "I Will Always Love You" by Whitney Houston.
+"The River of Dreams" was nominated for the Grammy Award for Record of the Year in 1994, but lost to "I Will Always Love You" by Whitney Houston.
 Joel performed the song at the ceremony, and abruptly stopped in the middle of his performance in order to verbally protest Frank Sinatra's lifetime achievement speech being cut off earlier in the night.

-In 1993, Gary Zimmerman, a songwriter from Long Island, New York, attempted to sue Joel for ten million dollars, claiming more than half of "The River of Dreams" was based on his 1986 song "Nowhere Land."
+In 1993, Gary Zimmerman, a songwriter from Long Island, New York, attempted to sue Joel for ten million dollars, claiming more than half of "The River of Dreams" was based on his 1986 song "Nowhere Land".
 Joel said he had no knowledge of Zimmerman or his music, and Zimmerman dropped the lawsuit in 1994.

 Production

 The song borrows from the traditions of black gospel music and spirituals.
 The production includes a gospel choir and the lyrics deal with inner peace and the afterlife.
 Joel sings "Not sure about a life after this.
 God knows I've never been a spiritual man," while stating that at night he walks along "The River of Dreams" so he can "find what he's been looking for."
-At 3 minutes 45 seconds, Joel can be heard singing The Cadillacs' version of "Gloria" as the music fades out.
+At 3 minutes 45 seconds, Joel can be heard singing the Cadillacs' version of "Gloria" as the music fades out.